Lavender Face Mask Projecthttps://www.brambleberry.com/in-the-studio/projects/body-care/lavender-face-mask-project/PS000015.html

-In a heat-safe container, combine the avocado oil, argan oil, BTMS-50 and Polawax.
-Heat the container in the microwave using 30-60 second bursts until the waxes have fully melted.
+In a heat-safe container, combine 1.3 ounces of avocado oil, 1 ounce of argan oil, 0.8 ounces of BTMS-50, and 1 ounce of Polawax.
+Melt in the microwave using 30-60 second bursts.
 Be careful when removing the container, as it will be quite hot.
 Set aside.

-In a separate large container, heat the distilled water in the microwave (or on the stove top) until it reaches about 160-170 ° F. Once the water reaches the correct temperature, some of it may evaporate.
-Remeasure and add more distilled water if necessary until you have 21.4 ounces of hot water.
+In a large heat-safe container, heat 21.4 ounces of distilled water in the microwave (or on the stove top) until it reaches about 160-170° F. If necessary, remeasure and add more distilled water to account for evaporation.

-Check the temperatures of both containers.
-Each container should be about 160°-180° F. If the oil and wax mixture has cooled, place back into the microwave until fully melted.
-Place the stick blender into the water and burp it to help get rid of bubbles.
+Check the temperatures of both containers - they should be about 160-180° F. If not, reheat them in the microwave of 30 second bursts.
+Then, place the stick blender into the water and burp it to get rid of bubbles.
 Pour the oil and wax mixture into the water and use a spatula to make sure every little bit is added.
 Begin pulsing the stick blender.
-The mixture will take on a “milky” appearance once the water, oil and waxes have begun to emulsify.
+The mixture will take on a milky appearance once it starts to emulsify.
 Continue to pulse and stir for about a minute.

-Begin adding heaping spoonfuls of the kaolin clay (or the kaolin clay and purple Brazilian Clay mixture) and pulsing the stick blender until combined.
-Continue adding the clay to the mixture and blending in small amounts until all the clay is added.
+Begin adding heaping spoonfuls of the clay and pulsing the stick blender until combined.

 Continue stick blending for about 1-2 minutes.
 Use a spatula to scrape down any clay that may be on the sides of the bowl.
-Check the temperature of the mixture.
-Once the mixture is about 130-140°F, add the Optiphen, Lavender 40/42 Essential Oil and primrose extract.
-Stick blend (don’t forget to burp the stick blender!) the ingredients in until fully mixed.
+Once the mixture is about 130-140°F, add 0.2 ounces of Optiphen, 2 mL of lavender 40/42 essential oil and, 0.5 ounces of evening primrose extract.

 Pour the mixture into the bail jars.
-If you find you have a lot of bubbles on the top, you can spritz the top of the containers with 99% isopropyl alcohol to help get rid of some of them.
+If you find you have a lot of bubbles, you can spritz the top of the containers with 99% isopropyl alcohol to help get rid of some of them.
 Allow the containers to cool for several hours with the lid open to avoid condensation.
-Once fully cooled, the mixture will have become a thick, lotion-like texture.
+Once fully cooled, the mixture will have a thick, lotion-like texture.
 We found that the top of the mask does form a bit of a skin as it dries.

 To use, apply a medium layer to dry, clean skin.
 Avoid the immediate eye area.
 Allow the mask to sit on the skin for about 10-15 minutes.
 Use warm water to rinse off.
 There is no need to wash the skin after, but you can if you prefer.
-For drier skins, do no use more than one time per week.
+For dry skin, don't use more than one time per week.